jasonnIguazio/ghpages-doc-site/content/intro/projects.md

-  this to the intro/ section and I set a future publication date (see `publishDate`) because it was decided, for now, to document projects only as part of the separate MLRun documentation, which is currently available in the restructured ghpages-doc-site docs within an iframe on ds-and-mlops/_index.md - which includes all the MLRun doc sections that we linked to from the previous Projects concepts page.
+  this to the intro/ section and I set a future publication date (see `publishDate`) because it was decided, for now, to document projects only as part of the separate MLRun documentation, which is currently available in the restructured ghpages-ghpages-doc-site docs within an iframe on ds-and-mlops/_index.md - which includes all the MLRun doc sections that we linked to from the previous Projects concepts page.
   (9.3.21) As part of the new v3.0.0 restructured-site .htaccess URL redirect